Last updated on April 2, 2026

 Of course, you couldn’t call every area of London a village, especially places like Canary Wharf or Westminster, but even next to those places are little neighbourhoods with a village feel.

-In the film, we’ve focussed on the places that are most village-like in London – the cutest and most quaint neighbourhoods where you can trick yourself into thinking you’re far away from the chaos of life in the capital.
+In the film, we’ve focused on the places that are most village-like in London – the cutest and most quaint neighbourhoods where you can trick yourself into thinking you’re far away from the chaos of life in the capital.
 These are the ones we chose…

 Table of contents